Municipality of Črnomelj

 The Municipality of Črnomelj ([tʃəɾˈnoːməl]; Občina Črnomelj) is a municipality in southeastern Slovenia.
 The seat of the municipality is the town of Črnomelj.
 The municipality is at the heart of the area of White Carniola, the southeastern part of the traditional region of Lower Carniola.
 It is now included in the Southeast Slovenia Statistical Region.
+It borders Croatia on the Kolpa River.

 Settlements

 In addition to the municipal seat of Črnomelj, the municipality also includes the following settlements: